tredontho/purescript-book/text/chapter3.md

 Here, we import several modules:

+- The `Prelude` module, which contains a small set of standard definitions and functions.
+It re-exports many foundational modules from the `purescript-prelude` library.
 - The `Control.Plus` module, which defines the `empty` value.
 - The `Data.List` module, provided by the `lists` package, which can be installed using Spago.
 It contains a few functions that we will need for working with linked lists.
 - The `Data.Maybe` module, which defines data types and functions for working with optional values.

-Notice that the imports for these modules are listed explicitly in parentheses.
+Notice that the imports for these modules are listed explicitly in parentheses (except for `Prelude`, which is typically imported as an open import).
 This is generally a good practice, as it helps to avoid conflicting imports.

 Assuming you have cloned the book's source code repository, the project for this chapter can be built using Spago, with the following commands: